-Today, there is a dominant religious discourse which makes young people feel guilty about belonging to Europe.
+Today, there is a dominant religious discourse that makes young people feel guilty about belonging to Europe.
 It gives them a sense of guilt – if you belong to Europe, you have done something wrong.
 We, on the contrary, try to consolidate and comfort the youth in their belonging to Europe and try to show them that they can use religion as an added value.
 That is our duty, to help the youth bridge the gap between believing and belonging.
-We have to learn how to think in terms of complementarity and how to profit by our double belonging and see our belonging to different worlds as a source of enrichment – not as an impoverishment.
+We have to learn how to think in terms of complementarity and how to profit from our double belonging and see our belonging to different worlds as a source of enrichment – not as an impoverishment.

 The Turban Times: How do you combat these problems exactly?

-Khalid Hajji: We, the European Council of Moroccan Scholars, work with imams, train imams, enable and empower them to better understand European reality.
+Khalid Hajji: We, the European Council of Moroccan Scholars, work with imams, train imams, and enable and empower them to better understand European reality.
 We are working with the youth trying to link them to the tradition, to an Islamic tradition, and not leave them to a digital culture where they are exposed to self-proclaimed imams who can tell them anything.
-So we try to protect them from the dangers of the digitalization of religion by linking them to a tradition that have proven to be able of providing norms of coexistence between different constituents of society.
+So we try to protect them from the dangers of the digitalization of religion by linking them to a tradition that has proven to be able of providing norms of coexistence between different constituents of society.

 Interview with Khalid Hajji below: